Our Partners

 Learn more about Healthy Champaign County here.

-The Illinois Stewardship Alliance is a statewide group of growers and eaters that works to support a more just, regenerative, and locally-built food system in Illinois.
-We support and promote their advocacy and policy work and have helped to launch the Local Food Farmer Caucus, an alliance focused on amplifying the political and personal voices of local, small-scale farmers.
+• The Illinois Stewardship Alliance is a statewide group of growers and eaters that works to support a more just, regenerative, and locally-built food system in Illinois.
+We support and promote their advocacy and policy work and participate in the Local Food Farmer Caucus, an alliance focused on amplifying the political and personal voices of local, small-scale farmers.
 We have also received grant funding through their Illinois Farmer Resilience Fund to improve our infrastructure and year-round production capacity.

 Learn more about the Illinois Stewardship Alliance here.

-We have collaborated with several professors at our local community college to offer educational farm tours to their classes.
+• We have collaborated with classes in the Biology and Horticulture departments at our local community college to offer educational farm tours to their classes.
 We love inviting local students to our farm!

 Learn more about Randolph Street Community Garden here.

-The Savanna Institute runs demonstration farms, educational events, research projects, technical support services, and farmer partnerships throughout the Midwest to support farmers in introducing agroforestry methods to their farms for increased resilience and biodiversity.
-We’ve worked with the Savanna Institute to design and plan our expanded alley-cropping operation at our new production site, which will improve our farm’s sustainability and climate resilience while allowing us to produce more highly-requested, healthy, local foods for our customers and community feeding partners.
+• The Savanna Institute runs demonstration farms, educational events, research projects, technical support services, and farmer partnerships throughout the Midwest to support farmers in introducing agroforestry methods to their farms for increased resilience and biodiversity.
+We’ve worked with the Savanna Institute to design and plan our expanded alley-cropping operation at our new production site, as well as our edible widbreak, which will improve our farm’s sustainability and climate resilience while allowing us to produce a wider range of crops.

 Learn more about the Savanna Institute here.